HearthSim/Sunwell/README.md

 }
 ```

-In case of a minion or weapon card, you also need to pass `health` and/or `attack`.
+In case of a minion or weapon card, you also need to pass `health` (or `durability`, but health is fine for weapons, too) and/or `attack`.

 The method will return an object that provides an interface to manipulate the card after its creation.